 Galen believed the best way to learn about anatomy was dissection.
 Some of his mistakes arose because he could not dissect human bodies and had to make the assumption that what he found in pigs and primates applied to humans.
-With hindsight, we can say that he was wrong to make this assumption.
+With hindsight, we know he was wrong to make this assumption.

 A Sampling of Galenism’s Successes

 • Diagnosis of disease by careful attention to the patient’s pulse.